IndexerDAO/Indexing101/unit-1/introduction-to-linux.md

 `dtrx`

-## Create and manage permissions and security
+## Create and manage permissions, security, and services

 `chmod`